 Employees who only work in offices are still at risk of injury.
 In any workplace, an employee could slip on a wet floor or trip over equipment.
 An on-the-job injury can lead to an insurance claim – and a rise in your premium.

-Whether you’re the owner of an accounting firm or a bookkeeping business, you can manage your risks by providing safety training and developing a safe work environment.
+Business owners can manage risks by providing safety training and developing a safe work environment.
+For example, eliminating office clutter can reduce the risk of slip-and-fall injuries.
 Taking these steps could reduce workplace injuries along with insurance rates.

 Workers’ compensation insurance offers protection for your employees and to some extent your business, but it doesn’t provide coverage for all risks.
 Finance and accounting business owners should also consider: